Industry [M-R]

 2UNE Logo (ca. 1986)

-Interference problems and frustration with the low powered transmission system led the station to experiment, sometimes illegally, with alternative transmission methods.
-At times the station could be heard as far away as Uralla and Guyra.
+Interference problems and frustration with the low powered transmission system led the station to experiment with alternative (and sometimes illegal) transmission methods.
+At times the station could be heard as as far away as Uralla and Guyra.
 Ultimately the station was granted a licence on the FM band in 1986 and began transmission 0n 106.9 as 2UNE-FM and later as TUNE!
 FM.

 While very few local bands during the late 1970s and early 1980s were able to provide their own original recordings for the station it nevertheless proved itself as a valuable resource by providing free advertising for gigs.
 As an alternative to 2AD, and even 2ARM FM, the station provided access to a wide variety of music styles that students would otherwise not have had the chance to play or hear.
 RUNE and 2ARM FM were, however, closely aligned for a number of years following the establishment of the community radio station in 1976.
 This association dates back to the original broadcasting license for 2ARM FM, which had been granted to Radio UNE Co-Operative Ltd (see 2 ARM FM entry for further details).